-2 REQUIREMENTS
+2. REQUIREMENTS

 This chapter outlines the key aspects of the drone project by breaking down the requirements and design goals into three main sections: Customer Requirements, Engineering Requirements, and the House of Quality.
 The Customer Requirements focus on the essential features that the drone must possess according to the client.
 The team used these requirements to look for quantifiable goals for the project.
 The Engineering Requirements translate these customer needs into technical specifications, such as achieving a specific thrust-to-weight ratio, keeping the drone's dimensions compact, ensuring it can operate for a minimum of 10 minutes, and maintaining a budget limit.
 These engineering goals are designed to ensure that the drone can complete its mission effectively while meeting regulatory standards by setting quantifiable guidelines for the final product.
 In the final section, the House of Quality serves as a framework that links customer expectations with the engineering targets.
-It ensures that all design decisions reflect the customer's priorities, helping the development process.
+It ensures that all design decisions reflect the customer's priorities, helping the team make informed trade-offs between performance, cost, and regulatory compliance during the development process.